John F. Kennedy

 Early Life

-John Fitzgerald Kennedy, often called **JFK**, was born on May 29, 1917, in Brookline, Massachusetts.
-He grew up in a large, busy family with eight brothers and sisters.
+John Fitzgerald Kennedy, often called JFK, was born on May 29, 1917, in Brookline, Massachusetts.
+He came from a large family that believed in hard work, learning, and serving others.

 Becoming President